 Note To ensure security, do not enter 0.0.0.0/0 in whitelists.
 This CIDR block enables all access to the instance.

 - Log on to the ApsaraDB for Redis console.

-- In the top navigation bar, select the region where the target instance is located.
+- On the top of the page, select the region where the instance is deployed.

-- On the Instances page, click the Instance ID of the target instance.
+- On the Instances page, click the Instance ID of the instance.